Class DbCommandInterceptor

 CommandCreating(CommandCorrelatedEventData, InterceptionResult<DbCommand>).

-is the result returned by CommandCreating(CommandCorrelatedEventData, InterceptionResult<DbCommand>).
+In this case, result is the result returned by CommandCreating(CommandCorrelatedEventData, InterceptionResult<DbCommand>).

 public virtual DbCommand CommandCreated(CommandEndEventData eventData, DbCommand result)